2 children, man killed in Jefferson Twp. crash ID’d

 The coroner’s office said the cause and manner of death have not been determined.

 The head-on crash was reported at 7:02 p.m.
-New Year’s Day in the 5900 block of state Route 4 (Germantown Pike), according to the Montgomery County Sheriff’s Office.
+New Year’s Day in the 5900 block of state Route 4 (Germantown Pike) near Soldiers Home Road, according to the Montgomery County Sheriff’s Office.

 Maj.
-Jeremy Roy over the holiday weekend identified the at-fault driver as a 43-year-old man driving a 2014 Chevrolet Traverse who was headed south on state Route 4.
+Jeremy Roy identified the at-fault driver as a 43-year-old man driving a 2014 Chevrolet Traverse southbound on state Route 4.
 He crossed the double yellow line and collided with a 2000 Chevy Suburban traveling in the opposite direction with one adult and seven children between ages 7 and 14 inside, Roy said.

 The driver of the Suburban and one of the children were pronounced dead at the scene.
 Another child was pronounced deceased at a local hospital, he said.